Kayaking in the Okefenokee Swamp. Photo by Wander North Georgia

-Thomasville is known for its roses, and during our visit, they were celebrating the 100th Anniversary Rose Show and Festival.
+Thomasville is known for its roses, and during our visit in April, they were celebrating the Rose Show and Festival.
 All the downtown restaurants and businesses were decorated with flowers and rose-themed art, and all kinds of special events were taking place.
 Did you know most of the streets downtown are paved with 100+-year-old bricks?
 The epitome of small-town vibes!

 For dinner, we ate at AJ Moonspin, which is a really awesome local pizza joint.
 We got pizza, wings, and beer but also had some amazing truffle salt and garlic pasta, which we highly recommend!
 The service and staff were some of the best we had on our trip.
 Hubs & Hops (bike shop and taproom) and The Kickstand (bike gear and taco stand) are also awesome for all our outdoor-loving friends.

 For a nightcap, stop into Liam's for a Torpedo (mezcal cocktail) or a Sunshower (grapefruit and lavender goodness).
 Then for breakfast, you have to put Empire Bagel on your list and try their egg sandwich or Greenwich toast.

 If you're going to Thomasville, you've got to visit the 335+-year-old "Big Oak."
 More than 22 feet wide, it covers an entire city corner with massive fern-covered branches bigger than most normal tree trunks.

 Sweet Grass Dairy is on the outskirts of town and offers tours of the dairy, where you can taste their famous cheese.
 They even serve food, cocktails and wine alongside gourmet cheese made on-site!